Joe's Crab Shack

 Joe's Crab Shack is an American chain of beach-themed seafood casual dining restaurants.
 Founded in Houston, Texas, the restaurant now operates locations all across the United States.

 History

-Joe's Crab Shack opened its first location in Houston, Texas in 1991.
-Landry's Restaurants, Inc. purchased the original Joe's in Houston in early 1994 to convert it into a Landry's Restaurant.
+The first Joe's Crab Shack location was opened in Houston, Texas, in 1991 by Richard K. Park and Ed Newman.
+Landry's Restaurants, Inc., purchased the original Joe's in Houston in early 1994 to convert it into a Landry's Restaurant.
 By 1995 the chain had grown to three locations in Houston and one in Dallas.

 On November 17, 2006, Joe's was sold to J.H.
 Whitney & Company, a privately held company, operating as JCS Holdings, LLC.
 The sales price was $192 million including the assumption of liabilities of $225 million.

 JCS Holdings changed their name to Ignite Restaurant Group in April 2009 and operated the 130 existing Joe's and 26 Brickhouse Tavern and Tap restaurants.
 Ignite Restaurant Group went public in 2012.